Nicholas Yarushevich

-Metropolitan Nicholas (Митрополит Николай, born as Boris Dorofeyevich Yarushevich, Борис Дорофеевич Ярушевич; 12 January 1892 – 13 December 1961), was the Metropolitan of Kiev in the Patriarchate of Moscow.
+Metropolitan Nicholas (Митрополит Николай; born Boris Dorofeyevich Yarushevich, Борис Дорофеевич Ярушевич; 12 January 1892 – 13 December 1961) was the metropolitan of Kiev in the Patriarchate of Moscow.

 Biography

 Metropolitan Nicholas was born in Kovno (now Kaunas, Lithuania), where his father, Archpriest Dorofey Filofeyevich Yarushevich, was rector of Alexander Nevsky Cathedral.
 He was educated at St Petersburg University, and graduated in 1914 from the Saint Petersburg Theological Academy.
 Soon after he was ordained, he was sent to the front during the war with Germany, but was recalled in 1915 after falling seriously ill.
 In 1918, he was appointed rector of the Saints Peter and Paul Cathedral in Petrograd (St Petersburg).
 On March 25, 1922 he was consecrated Bishop of Peterhof, vicar of the Petrograd dioscese, but he was almost immediately arrested for refusing to recognise the so-called Renovationism.

 He was released in 1927, when he supported the declaration of Metropolitan Sergius, who controversially pledged loyalty of the Church to the Soviet authorities without concurrence of numerous senior members of the Orthodox, including Metropolitan Joseph (Petrovykh), head of the Leningrad (St Petersburg) diocese, who was deposed and later executed.
 Nicholas was temporarily in charge of the diocese from September 1927 to February 1928.
 He was made Archbishop of Peterhof in 1935, and in 1936-1940 was additionally in charge of the Novgorod and Pskov dioceses.

 Nicholas was one of just four bishops in the USSR who survived the Great Purge, and was so trusted by the Soviet authorities that in 1940, after the Red Army had overrun Eastern Poland, under the terms of the Pact between Stalin and Hitler, he was appointed Metropolitan of Volhynia and Lutsk and Exarch of the western regions of Ukraine and Belarus.
 He was elevated to the rank of Metropolitan on 9 March 1941.
 After the German invasion of the Soviet Union, he was appointed Metropolitan of Kiev and Galicia.
 Later, as the German troops advanced, he was evacuated to Moscow.